How to Let Go of the Mom Guilt

 - BREATHE deeply- You’ll hear it again and again because it works.
 Just feel yourself breathing and focus on that air moving in and out of your body instead of whatever went wrong.

 - Think about relationship survival.
 What do you need to do to help your connection with your child survive?
 You’ve heard that cliché about, “In ten years this will be no big deal…” Well, this moment is probably one of those moments, but it sure feels like a BIG deal right now!
-It’s much more difficult than it sounds to put your relationship with your child first, but making that relationship a priority is the way you can show love to your child.
+Making that relationship a priority is the way you can show love to your child.

 - Begin to look for what new tool you might need.
 It usually feels like just when I get the hang of things, something changes and I need to find a new outlook.
 Always growing, right?
 If you’re looking for inspiration, this post lists a big collection of positive parenting books: Great Books for Positive Parenting.
-Specifically on the topic of guilt, many of my readers have recommended Mommy Guilt: Learn to Worry Less, Focus on What Matters Most, and Raise Happier Kids by Julie Bort (affiliate link).
+Specifically, on the topic of guilt, many of my readers have recommended Mommy Guilt: Learn to Worry Less, Focus on What Matters Most, and Raise Happier Kids by Julie Bort (affiliate link).

 Instead of a Guilty Mom, perhaps you are a Growing Mom – still learning.